Phaedra144/zerda-java-basics-practice/README.md

 What's wrong with the following output?
 What would be the actual output?
 [2p] Modify what you need to correct this!
 [2p]
 ```
+The actual would be:
+Apple is created
 Blackberry is created
 4
 ```
+Needs to remove "extends Apple" from Blackberry class.

 #### Explain what you did, and answer the questions here: